mlflow/mlflow-website/website/blog/2024-04-26-deep-learning-part-2/index.md

 ### What is PEFT?

-[Parameter-Efficient Fine-Tuning (PEFT)](https://huggingface.co/docs/peft/en/index) approaches are advantageous as they involve keeping the bulk of the pre-trained model parameters fixed while only training a few additional layers.
-This methodology not only conserves memory but also significantly reduces training time.
-When compared with the alternative of fine-tuning a base model's weights, the PEFT approach can save significant time and computational resources while achieving similar (and in some cases, better) performance results with less data.
+[Parameter-Efficient Fine-Tuning (PEFT)](https://huggingface.co/docs/peft/en/index) approaches are advantageous as they involve keeping the bulk of the pre-trained model parameters fixed while either only training a few additional layers or modifying the parameters used when interacting with the model's weights.
+This methodology not only conserves memory during training, but also significantly reduces the overall training time.
+When compared with the alternative of fine-tuning a base model's weights in order to customize its performance for a specific targeted task, the PEFT approach can save significant cost in both time and money, while providing an equivalent or better performance results with less data than is required for a comprehensive fine-tuning training task.

 ## Integrating Hugging-Face models and the PyTorch Lightning framework